kaitvu/election-blog/content/post/2024-09-23-blog-3/index.md

 <link href="{{< blogdown/postref >}}index_files/lightable/lightable.css" rel="stylesheet" />

 ## Introduction
 Public opinion polling is essential to understanding democratic discourse: polls measure the will of voters and help to promote election integrity.
-In this blog, I use both national and state-level polling data to predict presidential election outcomes for this November.
+In this blog, I use both national and state-level polling data to predict election outcomes for the 2024 presidential election.